Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 The company’s remuneration system allows for a retroactive adjustment of targets and comparative parameters in cases of unusual developments.
 The Board of Management and the Supervisory Board are of the opinion that this flexibility is advisable and necessary in order to take sufficient account of M&A transactions in particular and to allow for changes in corporate strategy in the interests of the sustainable development of the company also within an assessment period for the variable compensation components.
 In the interests of the company, necessary adjustments of targets and comparative parameters will remain possible.

-7. According to the remuneration system, the long-term variable management board remuneration amounts can be available to members of the Board of Management after three years instead of four years (recommendation G.10 sentence 2).
+7. According to the remuneration system, the long-term variable management board remuneration amounts are available to members of the Board of Management after three years instead of four years (recommendation G.10 sentence 2).

-According to the remuneration system, members of the Board of Management will receive an LTI, meaning long-term variable remuneration, containing a share-based component.
+According to the new remuneration system, members of the Board of Management will receive a Long Term Incentive (“LTI”), meaning long-term variable remuneration, containing a share-based component.
 In contrast, short-term variable remuneration (STI) is not share-based.
 LTI tranches have a three-year term, which corresponds to the term of the initial appointment of members of the Board of Management.

-* Note: the corporate governance statement was updated in February 2023.
-It is generally not amended during the year.
+* Note: The Corporate Governance Statement was updated in January 2024.
+It is generally not adjusted during the year.